EstevesX10/AI-Connect-Four/README.md

     conda env create -f Connect_4.yml

-## Compilation & Execution
+## Execution
 Since the Project was developed using a `Jupyter Notebook` you will need to type the following **command** in order to inspect it:

     jupyter notebook

-You can even access it via `Jupyter Lab` when using:
+You can even access it via `Jupyter Lab` with:

     jupyter lab

-Once the local server starts simply access it and navigate through your machine's directories into the folder where the notebook is being held at.
+Once the local server starts simply access it and navigate through your `Machine's Directories` until you find the folder where the **Notebook** is being held at.